 Overall, people have a positive opinion about Care to Translate and love using it.
 It is also used in other areas of the clinic when interpreters for specific languages are not available.
 It is a cost-effective alternative to hiring interpreters and provides a range of phrases and functions for situations where interpreters are not present.

 The mammography screenings are very standardized.
 They are more or less the same for all women that come in.
-The mammography clinic at KS uses Care to Translate to instruct women on what to do, how to stand during the screening, etc.
+The mammography clinic at KS uses Care to Translate to instruct women on what to do, how to position themselves during the screening, and more.

 It makes the women happy to hear their own language and makes the process very easy for the staff.